Canon T3 vs Olympus E-PL5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3 and Olympus PEN E-PL5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T3 and the E-PL5 have been discontinued, but can regularly be found used on eBay.
+Both the T3 and the E-PL5 have been discontinued, but can regularly be found used on ebay.
 The T3 was replaced by the Canon T5, while the E-PL5 was followed by the Olympus E-PL6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T3 and E-PL5 can be found, respectively, in the Canon T3 Manual (free pdf) or the online Olympus E-PL5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T3 and the Olympus E-PL5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.